Spotify Manager Killed In Sweden Terrorist Attack

 — Navy⚓️????Brat (@RavenHUWolf) April 10, 2017

 Police have arrested two men, but their search continues.
-An Uzbeki national who sympathized with ISIS and is believed to be the driver of the stolen truck was arrested in the evening following the attack, and another man was arrested later that evening.
-Witnesses describe up to three terrorists leaping from the crashed truck, opening fire on devastated shoppers, and stabbing their way to the subway system where they made their escape.
+An Uzbek national who sympathized with ISIS and is believed to be the driver of the stolen truck was arrested in the evening following the attack, and another man was arrested later that evening.
+Witnesses describe up to three terrorists leaping from the crashed truck, opening fire on devastated shoppers and stabbing their way to the subway system where they made their escape.

 Chris Bevington was among those killed in the attack.
 Spotify CEO Daniel Ek announced his sorrows in a Facebook post.